Structural Heart Disease Program

 Our Structural Heart Disease Program combines the skills of highly qualified, board-certified cardiologists, cardiac and vascular surgeons, cardiac anesthesiologists, radiologists, cardiac nurses, nurse practitioners and cath lab clinicians.
 These experts collaborate on developing and implementing individualized treatment plans to expedite recovery and restore heart and vascular health.

 For specific information on these procedures, contact the St. Joseph Hospital Heart and Vascular Center at 714-744-8849.

 At St. Joseph Hospital, our heart and vascular specialists provide life-changing procedures such as Transcatheter Aortic Valve Replacement (TAVR).

 TAVR is a minimally invasive procedure that replaces a restricted, calcified aortic valve (aortic stenosis) with a new valve.
 In aortic stenosis the valve leaflets calcify and thicken, restricting blood flow.
 Aortic stenosis causes the heart to work harder, resulting in fatigue, shortness of breath, heart failure, palpitations, fainting, and other symptoms.
 In a TAVR procedure, the aortic valve is replaced via a small incision in the groin.
 Because TAVR is so safe and successful in high-risk patients, in 2019 the FDA approved its use in patients at lower risk as well.
 A growing number of people threatened by aortic stenosis and serious valve disease are choosing to have a TAVR at St. Joseph Hospital.
 Here’s what sets the program apart:

 - St. Joseph Hospital began providing TAVR procedures in 2016.
-Our program quickly grew to qualify as a high-volume center;
+Our program quickly grew to qualify as a high-volume center in Orange County;

 - Our physicians and team members train other physicians and clinicians in the TAVR procedure; and